doverunner/multi-drm-flutter-sdk/dr-multi-drm-sdk/dr_multi_drm_sdk_interface/README.md

 ## Issues

 If you encounter any issues, bugs, or have any feature requests, please file them as an issue on the [GitHub][5] page.
-We also offer commercial support and can be reached at [DOVERUNNER Site][6].
+We also offer commercial support and can be reached at [DoveRunner Site][6].

 ## Author

-This DrMultiDrmSdk plugin for Flutter is developed by [DOVERUNNER](https://www.doverunner.com).
+This DrMultiDrmSdk plugin for Flutter is developed by [DoveRunner](https://www.doverunner.com).

 [1]: ../dr_multi_drm_sdk
 [2]: https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins